xieyuheng/inner/persons/william-thurston/three-dimensional-geometry-and-topology-vol-1.md

 ---
 title: Three-Dimensional Geometry and Topology
-subtitle: Volume 1 (there is no Volume 2)
+subtitle: Vol 1 (there is no Vol 2)
 author: William thurston
 year: 1997
 ---